microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// The resolved package dependency is removed from the caller's package graph via
 /// .Remove() or when the object is destroyed.
 ///
-/// Calling .Remove() or destroying this object is the moral equivalent of AddDllDirectory().
+/// Calling .Remove() or destroying this object is the moral equivalent of Windows' AddDllDirectory().
 ///
 /// @note This does not unload loaded resources (DLLs etc).
 After removing
 ///        a package dependency any files loaded from the package can continue